Gary Taylor-Fletcher: Later career

 On 17 October 2015, Taylor-Fletcher signed for National League side Tranmere Rovers on a short-term deal 30 minutes before kick-off against league leaders Forest Green Rovers.
 He scored in the fifth minute of his Rovers debut, which Tranmere won 2–0.

 On 3 October 2016, he signed for Accrington Stanley on a non-contract deal.
 He made his debut on 4 October 2016 in the newly revamped EFL Trophy, scoring a goal in Accrington's 4–1 win over Chesterfield.

 He became caretaker player-manager of Bangor City in March 2017, stepping down to assistant manager when the club appointed Kevin Nicholson in May 2017.
 The pair led the club to a second-placed finish in the Welsh Premier League during the 2017–18 season but left Bangor in May 2018 after the club was demoted after failing to obtain a tier one licence.

 He signed for Llandudno in November 2018, and scored twice on his debut in a 4–2 defeat to Bala Town.
 On 27 November 2018, he returned to Bangor as manager.
 He also played for the club in the Cymru Alliance.
 On 7 May 2019, Taylor-Fletcher was appointed manager of Llandudno.
 Two days later, Taylor-Fletcher resigned due to business commitments.

 He retired from football in June 2019.

 Coaching career

 In August 2020, Taylor-Fletcher revealed that he would be moving to New York to take up a permanent coaching role with the National Centre of Excellence (NCE).

 In September 2022, Taylor-Fletcher was appointed joint-manager of Northern Premier League Premier Division side Nantwich Town with Ritchie Sutton following a spell as interim manager.
 The duo left the club in February 2023, with Nantwich sitting in the relegation zone, three points from safety.

 On 23 March 2023, Taylor-Fletcher was appointed manager of AFC Crewe.

+On 25 August 2026, Taylor-Fletcher was appointed manager of Widnes Town.